 The CodeBridge Library input conversion functions are used to initialize C data items with information from the calling COBOL program.
-For more information, see Declaring C Data Items Used in the Conversion Process (on page 220).
+For more information, see Declaring C Data Items Used in the Conversion Process (on page 203).
 For input conversions, the input conversion function must be called before the C function uses the target C data item.

-For numeric conversions (see page 220) and string conversions (see page 220), the input conversion function must be called if the corresponding output conversion function will be called.
+For Numeric conversions (on page 203) and String conversions (on page 204), the input conversion function must be called if the corresponding output conversion function will be called.
 This allows CodeBridge to handle null-valued COBOL pointer arguments and to supply default values for omitted COBOL arguments.
 Note that for String conversions, a buffer is allocated to hold the string.
-If only output conversion is needed, do not set the PF\IN flag for the input conversion call.
+If only output conversion is needed, do not set the PF_IN flag for the input conversion call.